ASUS VG275Q Full HD Monitor

 - Needs calibration depending on the type of gaming you are playing.

-- 1920x1080, 60 HZ - The NB27C gaming monitor is immersive, eye popping, and eliminates motion blur for a lag free gaming experience.
+- 1920x1080, 60 HZ - The NB27C gaming monitor's design enables lag free gameplay and eliminates motion blur

-- Dual Link DV1, HDMI & VGA - The Viotek PC monitor provides a variety of connectivity options.
+- Dual Link DV1, HDMI, & VGA - The Viotek PC monitor is equipped with several different connectivity options

-- 16:9, 20,000:1 Dynamic Contrast Ratio - Uses standard widescreen format & dynamic contrast to enhance colors and create a more cinematographic feel.
+- 16:9, 20,000:1 Dynamic Contrast Ratio - With both standard widescreen format & a dynamic color contrast, the NB27C creates a classic cinematographic feel

 5. ASUS VG275Q Full HD Monitor